pgNG22/Vynlo-discordbot/README.md

 Vynlo is focused on making music playback simple without filling a server with commands.
 It uses a **visual player panel with buttons** for controlling playback and an interactive queue for adding music.

+Simply create a music channel dedicated to Vynlo, and enter !play [url].
+Let Vynlo handle the rest through the modern UI modal.